 Asparagus Pasta Recipe

-Course: DinnerCuisine: Italian-AmericanDifficulty: Easy2
+Course: DinnerCuisine: Italian-AmericanDifficulty: EAsy2

 Ingredients

-8 oz spaghetti
+8 oz spaghetti (or any pasta)

-1 Tbsp butter
+1 Tbsp salted butter

-4 oz crème fraîche
+4 oz crème fraîche (or mascarpone/cream cheese)

-Zest + juice of 1 lemon
+Zest of 1 lemon + 2 tsp juice

-¼–½ tsp black pepper
+¼–½ tsp freshly ground black pepper

-3 Tbsp parmesan
+3 Tbsp grated parmesan

 Directions